build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 ![Slots created](images/fig_8.png)
 <div align="center">Fig 8.
 Conversation flow. </div>

 1. The user starts the Intent, triggering the Lambda Function which is always listening.
-The Lambda does not receive the expected `language` value, so it **Delegate** Lex to continue handling the conversation by eliciting the `language` slot.
+Lambda does not receive the expected `language` value, so it will **Delegate** Lex to continue handling the conversation by eliciting the `language` slot.
 2. The user provides the language and Lex interprets the value as a language code.
 The Lambda Function sees the `language` value and asks Lex to **ElicitSlot** `text_to_translate`.
 3. The user provides the text to translate.
 Since the text is variable and unpredictable, Lex cannot interpret it as the `text_to_translate` value.
 So the Lambda Function interprets the text insted Lex and starts the translation and text-to-speech process.
 Finally, it replies to Lex with an **ElicitIntent** containing the translated text and a pre-signed link.